certtools/intelmq-tutorial/lesson-3.md

 # Lesson 3: Advanced usage of IntelMQ

-## (theory): which other bots exist (collectors, parsers, enrichers, output) and where to read about them
+## Which other bots exist (collectors, parsers, enrichers, output) and where to read about them

+The documentation for all bots can be found in the [Bots.md](https://github.com/certtools/intelmq/blob/master/docs/Bots.md) file.
+In this lesson, you will need the documentation several times, so better keep it open!

 ## Scheduled bots